Great snipe: Migration

-Fossils

-Fossils of the great snipe have been uncovered in North Carolina, dating back to about 4.465 Ma ±0.865M.
-This suggests that the bird must have at some point relocated across the Atlantic Ocean.

 Status

-In 2012, there were estimated to be between 15,000 and 40,000 great snipe in Scandinavia and between 450,000 and 1,000,000 in western Siberia and northeastern Europe.
-The species is experiencing a population decline, owing primarily to habitat loss, as well as to hunting in eastern Europe and in its African wintering range.
+As of 2025, global population of great snipe is estimated to be 200,000-380,000 mature individuals, with 13,000-35,000 breeding in Scandinavia and between 191,000 and 344,000 breeding in western Siberia and northeastern Europe.
+The species is experiencing a population decline (21.1% over three generations), owing primarily to habitat loss, as well as to hunting in eastern Europe and in its African wintering range.
 The species is classified by the International Union for Conservation of Nature as "Near Threatened".
 The great snipe is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.